The Church of Jesus Christ of Latter-day Saints in Romania: Missions

 The Book of Mormon in Romanian.

 After the LDS Church gained official recognition in Romania in 1990, the country was part of the Austria Vienna East Mission.
 This mission was discontinued in 1992 and missionaries were then assigned to the Hungary Budapest Mission until July 1, 1993, when the Romania Bucharest Mission was organized with John R. Morrey as president.
 This mission also administered church work in Moldova, and was eventually renamed the Romania/Moldova Mission.
 On July 1, 2018, the Romania/Moldova Mission was merged with the Hungary Budapest Mission and renamed the Hungary/Romania mission.
 Responsibility for mission work in Moldova was then transferred to the Kyiv Ukraine Mission.

-In July 2023 the Romania Bucharest Mission was recreated.
+In July 2023, the Romania Bucharest Mission was recreated.

 Temples

-As of 2024, the church does not have a temple in Romania.
-The country is located the Rome Italy Temple District.
-A closer temple, the Budapest Hungary Temple, was announced on April 7, 2019, by Russell M. Nelson, who by then was serving as the church's president.
+As of 2026, the church does not have a temple in Romania.
+As of 2026, members are in the Rome Italy Temple district.
+The Budapest Hungary Temple, which is expected to serve Latter-day Saints in Romania, was announced on April 7, 2019, by Russell M. Nelson, who was then serving as the church's president.